Merethin/Latte/README.md

 Latte is an all-in-one keybind script for NationStates tag raiding, inspired by the likes of Feather, Railgun and Reliant.

 - Single-tap keybinds for most NationStates site actions relevant to tagging (mostly implemented)
-- WA application storage in a "quiver" (not started)
+- WA application storage in a "quiver" (implemented)
 - Latte "plugins" to import WA applications from places like GMail into Latte's quiver (not started)
 - Simple keybinds for fast switcher prepping, similar to Reliant (implemented)
 - Simple keybinds for fast tagging of hit regions, similar to Henson (not started)